-The most intense part of the magnetic storm caused by the ejection from the Sun on June 1 has passed.
+The most intense part of the magnetic storm caused by the solar ejection on June 1 has passed.
 According to observatories and satellites, new bursts are possible on June 2, but they will not reach the G5 level.

 The ejection was characterized by high speed (about 1100 km/s) and temperature (2–3 million °C), but turned out to be weaker in density and magnetic field strength than the flare on May 11, 2024.
 According to scientists, this limited the strength of the storm.